mrsimpson/slides-context-is-all-you-need/slides/11-ide-integration.md

 # The IDE Integration Approach

 <!--
-*"Seamless collaboration within development environment"*

-**Lego:** Expert builder selecting their own pieces

-**Parenting:** Collaborative decision-making with teenagers

-The IDE integration approach represents the current state of the art for many developers.
-The AI becomes a collaborative partner right within your development environment.

-Like an expert Lego builder who knows exactly which pieces they need and can select them efficiently, or collaborative decision-making with teenagers who can contribute meaningfully to family choices.

-**When it works well:** Real-time development assistance, code completion, contextual suggestions **Current considerations:** Still requires the developer to manage context and guide the interaction, but very effective for immediate productivity gains
+**Speaker Notes:**
+Main message: IDE integration empowers developers with context control but creates cognitive burden for relevance decisions

+- Developer control
+- Context selection
+- Cognitive load

+*Transition: Now let's see the pattern that emerges.*

+...

+The IDE integration approach put control in the developer's hands.
+You select which files, which context, which information to share with the LLM.
+Like an expert Lego builder choosing exactly which pieces they need, or collaborative decision-making where you involve your teenager in choosing what information they need.
+While this works well for developer-controlled scenarios and focused tasks, it creates cognitive load on humans to assess context relevance - something mature AI systems could potentially handle independently.

 -->